Author & Screenwriter

 Posted November 16, 2024

 Aren't you tired of being the bad guy?
 Despite being bestowed with so many opportunities, you’ve spent your life collecting headlines and controversies.
 But now you've defied the odds and won an election they said you couldn't win: a second term as President of the United States.
 Isn't that enough?
-I propose to you that this is the time to erase your negative legacy—the bone spurs, the bankruptcies, the sexual assault allegations, the 1.1 million Covid deaths.
+I propose to you that this is the time to erase your negative legacy—the bone spurs, the bankruptcies, the sexual assault allegations, the 1.1 million Covid deaths, the felonies.
 In other words, this is your chance to rewrite your past by righting your future.
 "Promises made, promises kept?"
 Nonsense!

 Do you honestly feel America will be better off with the advancement of your MAGA agenda?
 What possible good will be achieved by giving billionaires another tax break?
 Or deporting immigrants, eliminating the Department of Education, or pursuing revenge against your political enemies?